< Go to Softshell Jackets - Women's

 This does prevent sweat from building up inside the jacket, and allows for excellent temperature moderation during aerobic activities.
 This panel on the ROM is much larger than on the Enchainment, though the thin fabric isn't found anywhere on the jacket other than under the arms.
 The piece has wide swaths of the thin fabric that begin under the arms and reach all the way down the sleeves and completely around the wrists, forming the cuffs themselves.
 On the Enchainment, the breathable material reaches from about 3 inches above the hem, runs underneath the whole arm, and stops about 3 inches from the sleeve cuffs.
 It also has small portions across the back of the neck, on the hood, and by the chin.
 Overall, we find the ROM to be one of the most breathable pieces in our tests.

 With body-mapped Windstopper softshell material, this jacket is windproof in the areas that get hammered by the wind the most, which is the chest, back, and hood.
 However, if you are out in intense wind, the M2 softshell material lets wind whistle right through the underarms.
 The Windstopper fabric also adds a degree of water resistance, but isn't nearly as water resistant as the Enchainment.
+If you want a jacket like the ROM that is not a hybrid, the Mammut Ultimate Hoody- Women's is made completely of Windstopper and is also very lightweight.
 On the Patagonia Mixed Guide Hoody - Women's, also a hybrid design jacket, the shoulders and hood are made from waterproof hardshell material, adding much more weather resistance than is found on the ROM.

 The thin and lightweight nature of this jacket make it exceptionally flexible and mobile.
 It moves with the wearer and feels like a second skin.
 The only dock on mobility points came from the tight-fitting sleeves.
 If only wearing a tank top underneath, the sleeves are a perfect fit.
 If you try to layer with a base layer and a fleece underneath, the sleeves become uncomfortably restrictive.
 This is yet another indication that this jacket works best as a layer during aerobic activities, where wearing multiple layers underneath a shell is unlikely.